Blue whale: Size

 The blue whale is the largest animal known ever to have existed.
 Some studies have estimated that certain shastasaurid ichthyosaurs and the ancient whale Perucetus could have rivalled the blue whale in size, with Perucetus actually being heavier with a mean weight of 180 t.
 However, these estimates were based on fragmentary remains, and the proposed size for Perucetus was disputed by studies in 2024.
 Other studies estimate that, on land, large sauropods like Bruhathkayosaurus (mean weight: 110–170 tons) and Maraapunisaurus (mean weight: 80–120 tons) might have rivalled the blue whale, with the former even exceeding the blue whale based on its most liberal estimates (240 tons).
 However, these estimates were based on even more fragmentary specimens that had disintegrated by the time estimates could be made.

 The International Whaling Commission (IWC) whaling database reports 88 individuals longer than 30 m, including one of 33 m.
+The record length was measured at 33.6 m.
 The Discovery Committee reported lengths up to 102 ft.
-The longest scientifically measured individual blue whale was 29.9–30.5 m from rostrum tip to tail notch.
+The longest blue whale ever scientifically measured was an individual captured in the Panama Canal; an examination of its cervical vertebrae confirmed that its length had not been exaggerated, and it measured 29.9 m from the tip of its snout to the tip of its tail.
+McClain et al. (2015) and Paul and Larramendi (2025) noted that blue whales up to 30.5 m in length may exist.
 Female blue whales are larger than males.
 Hydrodynamic models suggest a blue whale could not exceed 33 m because of metabolic and energy constraints.
 The existence of blue whales exceeding 30.5 m in length has been questioned.

-The average length of sexually mature female blue whales is 72.1 ft for Eastern North Pacific blue whales, 79 ft for central and western North Pacific blue whales, 68–78 ft for North Atlantic blue whales, 83.4–86.3 ft for Antarctic blue whales, 77.1 ft for Chilean blue whales, and 69.9 ft for pygmy blue whales.
+The average length of sexually mature female blue whales is 72.1 ft for Eastern North Pacific blue whales, 79 ft for central and western North Pacific blue whales, 68–78 ft for North Atlantic blue whales, 83.4–87.3 ft for Antarctic blue whales, 77.1 ft for Chilean blue whales, and 69.9 ft for pygmy blue whales.
 Length measurements of blue whales in the Gulf of California suggest a mean length of 20.49 m and a maximum length of 29.01 m, which is comparable to Northeast Pacific blue whales.
+The maximum length of the individual is estimated by another estimate to be between 27.53–30.50 m, with a probability of 0.95.